epics-containers/epics-containers.github.io/docs/index.rst

 - The developer experience has now been improved.

-  - Addition of a developer container with all the tools needed to build and test the epics-containers projects included.
+  - Addition of a developer container with all the necessary tools included
   - Addition of a CLI tool to assist building deploying and managing containerize EPICS IOCs.

-- overhaul of the container build approach to minimize cache busting and improve build times.
+- simplified container build approach which minimizes cache busting and improves build times.

-- Addition of support for IOCS running on MVME5500 with RTEMS 5. (this could be extended to any cross-compiled architectures that use a telnet shell and get their binaries from share file-systems (such as TFTP))
+- Addition of support for IOCS running on MVME5500 with RTEMS 5. (this could be extended to any cross-compiled architectures that use a telnet shell and get their binaries from share file-systems (such as TFTP or NFS))

 Communication